AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 ---
 title: Users not able to add product to cart if nothing selected in Allow Countries
-description: "This article provides a patch for the known Adobe Commerce 2.4.4 with PHP 8.1 issue where users are not able to add products to the cart if the Allow Countries is unselected."
+description: This article provides a patch for the known Adobe Commerce 2.4.4 with PHP 8.1 issue where users are not able to add products to the cart if the Allow Countries is unselected.
+exl-id: d05d1956-de23-496c-9234-c461a3cfdf36
 ---
 # Users not able to add product to cart if nothing selected in Allow Countries

 This article provides a patch for the known Adobe Commerce 2.4.4 with PHP 8.1 issue where users are not able to add products to the cart if the Allow Countries is unselected.